RebeccaCrecelius/100-days-of-code/log.md

 ### Day 23: March 4, 2024

 **Today's Progress**: Relinked the hero image.
 Aligned the sign-up section so that it floats to the bottom left of the hero image.
 Changed the header to include a logo without the company name.
 Will use the logo as a link back to the homepage.
 Started adding more brand colors and styling.
+Aligned feature items.

 **Thoughts**: I am relieved to have the sign-up section figured out.

 **To Do**: Add media queries.
-Fix features and footer section.
+Fix community and footer section.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.